Zinggi/elm-2d-game/documentation.md

 This allows you to write your own custom fragment shader.
-The type signature may look terrifying, but this is still easier than using veryCustom or using WebGL directely.
+The type signature may look terrifying, but this is still easier than using veryCustom or using WebGL directly.
 It handles the vertex shader for you, e.g. your object will appear at the expected location once rendered.

 For the fragment shader, you have the `vec2 varying vcoord;` variable available,